The 14 best Florida beaches for families (updated for 2025)

 Anastasia State Park in Florida (Photo: FloridasHistoricCoast.com)

-Anastasia State Park has four miles of white quartz sand beach (Photo: FloridasHistoricCoast.com)
+Anastasia State Park includes miles of white quartz sand beach (Photo: FloridasHistoricCoast.com)

 Anastasia State Park’s 139 campsites offer a scenic and convenient spot for pitching a tent by the beach.
-If that’s not your speed, try the Embassy Suites by Hilton St. Augustine Beach Oceanfront Resort.
-The newish hotel features one- and two-room suites, some with balconies and ocean views, and amenities like a large outdoor pool, free breakfast and evening reception, and a lobby bar that specializes in rum-based drinks.
+If that’s not your speed, try the Embassy Suites by Hilton St. Augustine Beach Oceanfront Resort, which offers one- and two-room suites (some with balconies and ocean views) and amenities like a large outdoor pool, free breakfast and evening reception, and a lobby bar specializing in rum-based drinks.

 Boca Raton, Florida